 - (a) In the private sector, market lease rents are typically based on location, bedroom size, and quality.
 However, the BHA gathers additional data when available.
-The data that the BHA collects includes: - Location: The geographical area or neighborhood of the subject Unit. - (2) Number of Bedrooms: The number of bedrooms and the size of the overall Unit.
+The data that the BHA collects includes: - (1) Location: The geographical area or neighborhood of the subject Unit. - (2) Number of Bedrooms: The number of bedrooms and the size of the overall Unit.
 A three-bedroom Unit would be compared to other similarly sized three-bedroom units. - (3) Quality: The BHA rewards those Units that are higher quality by setting higher Reasonable Rent. - (4) Other relevant data upon availability: The BHA will also use any other relevant data, including but not limited to: amenities, housing services, age of structure, on-site maintenance, if available. - (b) The BHA collects data on the four factors listed above to compare the subsidized Unit to a private market Unit.
-The informational databases that the BHA keeps are updated regularly and keep data for at least two (2) years.
-The following, is a non-exhaustive list of some of the types of data that the BHA may use to assess the above listed factors: - (1) The BHA Rent Roll database of private market rents (The BHA collects and updates regularly the database of approximately 1500 - 2500 private market units throughout Eastern Massachusetts).
+The following, is a non-exhaustive list of some of the types of data that the BHA may use to assess the above listed factors: - (1) Certification supplied either by the Owner or manager including a rent roll of similar unassisted Units in the building,

-- (2) Newspaper Advertisement database,

-- (3)(1) Certification supplied either by the Owner or manager including a rent roll of similar unassisted Units in the building,

-- (4)(2) Copies of existing Leases of similar unassisted Units either in the building or the surrounding neighborhood, affidavits from realtors in the neighborhood providing the current rents.
+- (2) Copies of existing Leases of similar unassisted Units either in the building or the surrounding neighborhood, affidavits from realtors in the neighborhood providing the current rents,

-- (5)(3) Internet resources (GoSection8).
+- (3) Internet resources (GoSection8).

 - (c) Weight of Comparison Data